 Create and reinforce new habits to reset your mind

-After a while, these little daily challenges or tasks stop becoming a battle, and start becoming second nature.
-You’re actually rewiring your entire brain when you do this, and creating new connections that help you continue with this new habit.
-That’s why we put our seat belt on in the car without even giving it a second though, or brush our teeth before getting into bed at night.
+After a while, these little daily challenges or tasks stop becoming a battle and start becoming second nature.
+You’re actually rewiring your entire brain when you do this, creating new connections that help you continue with this new habit.
+That’s why we put our seat belts on in the car without even giving it a second thought or brush our teeth before getting into bed at night.

-So think about how you can do something every day to work towards your goal.
+So, think about how you can do something daily to work towards your goal.
 Set aside some time in the calendar every day to make it happen.
-And make sure the first step of that is so easy that – after a while – it will become automatic.
-So if you’re running, just getting into the habit of putting on your running outfit at the same time every day will really help you towards your goal.
+And make sure the first step is so easy that—after a while—it will become automatic.
+So, if you’re running, just getting into the habit of putting on your running outfit at the same time every day will really help you towards your goal.